The PowerShell command Get-ADGroup is part of the Active Directory PowerShell module. Go to this article if you want to know how to install it.

 Easy365Manager is a snap-in to AD Users & Computers that allows you to manage Office 365 mailboxes and licenses as part of your standard AD management.

-Easy365Manager extends user properties with two new tabs, so you no longer have to switch between multiple tools to perform daily management:
+Easy365Manager extends user properties with two new tabs, so you no longer have to switch between multiple web consoles to perform daily management:

-Try the 30-day trial now.
-It only takes a few minutes to install, and we guarantee you’ll be saving hours of work before the end of the week!
+Try the fully functional 30-day trial now.
+It only takes a few minutes to install, has zero learning curve, and we guarantee you’ll be saving hours of work before the end of the week!